libvips/pyvips/_sources/intro.rst.txt

 image, such as :meth:`.Image.black`, appear as class methods.
 The remainder of the arguments you supply in the function call are used to set the other required input arguments.
-Any trailing keyword arguments are used to set options on the operation.
+Any trailing keyword arguments are used to set options on the underlying libvips operation.

-The result is the required output argument if there is only one result, or an array of values if the operation produces several results.
-If the operation has optional output objects, they are returned as a final hash.
+The result is the required output argument if there is only one result, or a list of values if the operation produces several results.
+If the operation has optional output objects, they are returned as a final Python dictionary.

 For example, :meth:`.Image.min`, the vips operation that searches an image for the minimum value, has a large number of optional arguments.
 You